hfiref0x/LightFTP/README.md

 * LightFTP comes with full source code, written in C;
 * In order to build from source in Windows you need Cygwin environment (https://www.cygwin.com/) with GNU make, gnutls and pthreads packages installed.
 Also make sure Cygwin bin folder is set in system wide PATH variable (e.g. PATH=SomeOfYourOtherValues;C:\Cygwin\bin;C:\Cygwin\usr\bin).
 To build executable run make command in the Release directory;
 * In order to build from source in Linux you need GCC C compiler, run make command in the Release directory.
-LigthFTP uses GnuTLS, make sure you have headers (libgnutls-dev or gnutls-dev) installed;
+LigthFTP uses GnuTLS, make sure you have headers (libgnutls-dev or gnutls-dev) installed.
-* Old Windows Visual Studio source code and project files located in Source/Deprecated directory, in order to build from this source you need Microsoft Visual Studio 2013/2015 and later versions.

 ### Example for Linux Mint 19.3/Ubuntu 18.04